brycecovert/word-counter/README.md

 ## Running

 To run, you should be able to just run ```lein cljsbuild once && lein ring server-headless``` .
 This will pull down any necessary dependencies, build the clojurescript, and run an http server.
+You will probably also see a bunch of warnings, but these are unfortunately normal for clojurescript builds.
 It should run on port 3000.

 To view the app, you should be able to just hit [http://localhost:3000](http://localhost:3000).